Skinning maps are finite-to-one: The K ahler structure of

-Here $\frac{\partial \:}{\partial t}$ is the vector field generating the $\R^+$ action on $\MF(S)$.
-The variation in volume enclosed by $S(X_0)$ is therefore the integral of the interior product of this vector field with the volume form,
+As above $\frac{\partial \:}{\partial t}$ is the vector field on $\MF(S)$ generating the $\R^+$-action.
+The derivative of the volume enclosed by $S(X)$ at $X=X_0$ is therefore the integral over $S(X_0)$ of the interior product of this vector field with the Thurston volume form,